Bmax B3 Pro

 Dual HDMI with 4K @ 60Hz supportOnly 1 Gigabit Ethernet port (B3 Plus had 2)

-Low power consumption (11-24W typical)256GB storage fills up quickly
+Low power consumption (about 24W under load)256GB storage fills up quickly

 VESA mount included for monitor attachmentPlastic construction feels budget-oriented